WordPress Development: A Beginner’s Guide

 As noted above, WordPress is highly flexible and known for its ability to integrate with other technologies and systems.
 With that in mind, bringing additional programming languages and technologies into your WordPress development projects offers nearly endless opportunities.
 Depending on the needs and specifications of your projects, you can pick and choose the coding languages you want to use.

-WP Engine is the industry leader when it comes to WordPress hosting and technology.
-We’ve fine-tuned our WordPress platform over more than a decade of in-house development, and we provide a robust developer toolset for WordPress builders of any skill level.
+WP Engine is the industry leader when it comes to the technology and hosting needed for WordPress sites.
+We’ve fine-tuned our hosting platform for WordPress over more than a decade of in-house development, and we provide a robust developer toolset for WordPress builders of any skill level.

 The best part?
-If you ever run into a snag with WP Engine, our award-winning support team is available 24/7/365, which means there’s alway a WordPress expert within reach should you need some development pointers of your own.
+If you ever run into a snag with WP Engine, our award-winning support team is available 24/7/365, which means there’s alway an expert in WordPress within reach should you need any development pointers of your own.

-Find out more about WP Engine’s WordPress platform here, or speak to a representative today!
+Find out more about WP Engine’s hosting platform for WordPress here, or speak to a representative today!